-The CCB's Research Computing Group (RCG) aims to provide affordable IT infrastructure to researchers.
-This is a collaborative effort between the CCB, ITC and the Office of the Vice President for Research to provide additional research-specific resources that lie outside the scope of ITC services.
+The Research Computing Group (RCG) aims to provide affordable IT infrastructure to researchers.
+This is a collaborative effort between the MSU's Information Technology Center (ITC), the IoE, and the Office of the Vice President for Research to provide additional research-specific resources to MSU scientists.

 In order for researchers and the public to address problems related to ecosystems, especially climate change, collection and analysis of huge, complex, heterogeneous data sets will be required, as well as shared access to distributed data sources that already exist or that are being collected through other research programs.
 With that in mind, the cyberinfrastructure (CI) activities supported by MT EPSCoR provide essential baseline CI advising, training and support for researchers engaged in the core science projects and work to develop a much more global, comprehensive, state-wide plan for establishing and maintaining an effective research cyberinfrastructure.